petsc/petsc/doc/faq/index.rst

 user code.
 You are free to modify this makefile or completely replace it with your own makefile.

-Can I Use Cmake To Build My Own Project That Depends On PETSc?
+Can I use Cmake to build my own project that depends on PETSc?
 --------------------------------------------------------------

 Use `FindPkgConfig.cmake